nuvoleweb/config_split/README.md

-# Config filter
+# Configuration split

-This module provides a storage filter and uses it in drupal console commands to filter the imported and exported configuration.
+This module provides a storage filter and uses it in Drupal Console commands to filter configuration both in import and export.

-The purpose of this is that one can a set of configuration in
+The purpose of this is that one can store a site configuration in
 <code>CONFIG_SYNC_DIRECTORY</code> and work with a superset of configuration for
 development.
-In other words one can have additional modules enabled and development configuration exported in a separate directory, exporting a subset to be deployed.
+In other words one can have additional modules enabled and development configuration exported to a separate directory; this items will be filtered out of the configuration to be deployed.

 The Drupal 8 configuration management works best when importing and exporting the whole set of the sites configuration.
 However, sometimes developers like to opt out